valydumitru01/3DnD/README.md

 ![Dragon blender](./images/dragon_blender.png)
 <!-- Añadir modelos Valentín -->

-For the rest of the character we will download them from the asset store.
-We will animate the characters so they will have an idle and an attack animations.
+For the rest of the characters, we will download them from the asset store.
+The characters will be animated with an idle and attack animations.

 ![Esqueleto](./images/esqueleto.gif)
 ![Dog](./images/dog.gif)